What Are The Types Of Motor Vehicle Accidents?

-There are drivers who know they're too tired to drive and do it anyway.
+Some drivers who know they're too tired to drive and do it anyway.
 When this happens, they may fall asleep at the wheel, which turns their motor vehicle into a deadly weapon.
 The safe speed to drive while sleepy is zero miles per hour.
 Falling asleep at the wheel is as dangerous as someone who is drunk or on drugs.
 Sleepy drivers can ram into other cars or cross over into the opposing lane of traffic, causing serious personal injuries and even death.

 The speed limit is just that - the limit.
-It's actually safer to drive at a speed below the posted speed limit, if the conditions require it.
-Yet, some people think that driving faster than the posted speed limit is okay, because they're running late.
+It's actually safer to drive at a speed below the posted speed limit if the conditions require it.
+Yet, some people think that driving faster than the posted speed limit is okay because they're running late.
 Speeding is a common cause of injury accidents.

 T-bone accidents (broadside collisions)

 A t-bone collision is a common accident type when the front of one driver's vehicle broadsides (crashes) into the side of another person's vehicle.
 The number one cause of t-bone crashes is when the at-fault person runs the red light.
 These accidents can cause serious personal injuries because the front of the offending vehicle can crash right into where a driver or passenger is sitting, causing brain injuries, fractures, and even death.
 Around 1 in 4 t-bone crashes result in death.